Katello/katello.org/docs/user_guide/backup/index.md

 tar --selinux -czvf elastic_data.tar.gz /var/lib/elasticsearch
 ```

-Please note some of these directories are created after `katello-installer` is executed for the first time.
+Please note some of these directories are created after `foreman-installer` is executed for the first time.

 ## Repositories